circleupx/circleupx.github.io/_posts/2020-12-05-JSON-API-Exposing-Relationships.md

 }
 ```

 Now I will need to make a similar change to the album controller.
-Here are the changes that need to be made.

 ```c#
     // new controller method